 We run both group and one to one classes and a variety of walks that are suitable for all levels of fitness.

-We are delighted to be presenting our poster at the 2022 Walk 21 conference in Dublin.
+We were delighted to present our poster at the 2022 Walk 21 conference in Dublin.

-Walk21 Ireland will explore how supporting and encouraging walking and walkable communities can help deliver the Sustainable Development Goals by 2030.
-Our poster will be displayed under the category Including All People Walking which is looking at encouraging more people to walk more often as a common goal.
+Walk 21 Ireland will explore how supporting and encouraging walking and walkable communities can help deliver the Sustainable Development Goals by 2030.
+Our poster was displayed under the category Including All People Walking which is looking at encouraging more people to walk more often as a common goal.
 Understanding the different walking needs of women, children, the elderly, people on low incomes and those with disabilities in particular is helping the Government of Ireland to ensure their policy and investment decisions are inclusive and responsive.